williamstony/wp-inline-review/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Moved output class to OO format
+* Moved output to class format
 * Restructured plugin files
 * More responsive work
 * Added support for "Use My Own Styles" setting to override embedded styles